Spicy salmon chimichurri rice bowls

 - 1 large ripe avocado

-- sprouts or greens, if desired
+- Sprouts or greens for topping, if desired

 - To make the chimichurri, simply combine all of the ingredients in a large bowl or measuring cup and whisk until thoroughly combined.